VenisBeqiri/YouTube-Downloader/README.md

 **Windows**

-All you need is the "YouTube Downloder.exe" file to run the software
+All you need is the "YouTube-Downloder.exe" file to run the software

 **Linux**